ComPWA/PWA-pages/docs/software/git/github.md

 label for the main repository.

 Note that the remote from which you cloned the repository is named `origin` by default (here: your fork).
-A local `master` branch is automatically checked out from the origin after the clone.
+A local `main` branch is automatically checked out from the origin after the clone.
 You can list all branches with `git branch -a`.